LoadingByte/cinecred/MAINTENANCE.md

 update, which means:

 - Building a dynamic library for each platform, which goes into `src/natives`.
+    - For macOS, we build on and for macOS 11 because JavaCPP does that too.
+    - Also on macOS, cross-compiling for ARM on x86 works flawlessly.
 - Generating Java bindings using jextract, which go into `src/main/java`.
 - Updating the license file in `src/main/resources/licenses/libraries`.